score-json/json/TSF/trustable/no-json-faults/NJF-07.8.md

     Erikhu1: 1.0
 ---

-The service does not accept single unpaired utf-16 surrogates.
+The service provided by nlohmann/json does not accept single unpaired utf-16 surrogates.

-sab